Hinduism in Balochistan: Demographics

-1941 census

-Districts
+Colonial era

 At the district level in Baluchistan Agency, as per the 1941 census, the largest Hindu concentrations existed in Quetta–Pishin District (Hindus formed 18.32 percent of the total population and numbered 28,629 persons), Bolan District (15.81 percent or 950 persons), and Zhob District (6.97 percent or 4,286 persons).

-Princely states
+Modern era

 Community life

 Only a minority of Baloch people are Hindus.
 There are Hindu Balochs in the Bugti, Marri, Rind, Bezenjo, Zehri, Mengal and other Baloch tribes.

 Compared to the rest of the country, the Hindus in Balochistan province are relatively more secure and face less religious persecution.
 The tribal chiefs in Balochistan, particularly the Jams of Lasbela and Bugti of Dera Bugti, consider non-Muslims including Hindus as members of their own extended family and allows religious freedom.
 They have never forced Hindus to convert.
 In Balochistan Hindu places of worship are proportionate to their population.
 For example, between Uthal and Bela jurisdiction in Lasbela District, there are 18 temples for 5,000 Hindus living in the area, which is an indicator of religious freedom.
 However, in Khuzdar District and Kalat District, Hindus face discrimination.

-The Hindu marriages in Punjab are registered under the Hindu marriage act of 2017.
+Hindu marriages in Balochistan are registered under the Hindu marriage act of 2017.
 In Balochistan provincial assembly, there are three seats reserved for minorities.
 Hindus usually get elected on 1 or 2 seats.